Acid reflux (or GERD) affects 60% of the adult population within any given year.

 First start by infusing the milks with the chai flavours.
-On the stove, with a very, very gentle heat, combine the coconut milk, almond milk, ginger root, cinnamon, cardamom, nutmeg and the teabag (or leaves).
+On the stove, with a very, very gentle heat, combine the coconut cream, almond milk, ginger root, cinnamon, cardamom, nutmeg and the teabag (or leaves).

 Bring to a gentle simmer and turn to the lowest heat for 5 minutes.

 [Note: if you are not short on time, stew the spices for 30 minutes]